 Devil’s Punchbowl is a ribbon waterfall 37 metres (121 feet) in height and a crest width of 3 metres (10 feet).
-Located at the Devil’s Punchbowl Conservation Area in Stoney Creek, the area actually contains two separate falls: the Upper Falls is the classical shape, while the Lower is the ribbon type.
+Located at the Devil’s Punchbowl Conservation Area in Stoney Creek, the area actually contains two separate falls: the Upper Falls is the ribbon shape, while the Lower is the classical type.
 Known at one time as Horseshoe Falls, it is the third highest waterfall in Hamilton.

 The Devil’s Punchbowl does dry up often and has water flowing after rainfalls and during the winter snow melt.
 Often when water is flowing, it is a trickle- however, this is still an impressive sight, as this thin ribbon waterfall falls 37 metres before making contact with anything.

 It is a beautiful area to explore especially from down below, the rock formations are amazing.

 Widely hailed as one of the Niagara Escarpment’s most unforgettable sights, it consists of colorful layers of stratified rock.
 The Devil’s Punchbowl was formed at the end of the last Ice Age by the melted ice, which rushed in torrents over the Stoney Creek Escarpment.

 A number of stories circulate as to how the Devil’s Punch Bowl got its name.
 There is the possibility that it was named for the pails of home brew which, at one time, was bootlegged in the surrounding woods.
 Another story suggests that people who saw the beautiful sight as God’s work, knew that God would not want something named after himself, thus decided to name it after the devil instead.
 The punchbowl itself reflects the bowl-like shape of the rock formation.